SynctreeRndTech/synctreerndtech.github.io/en/how-to-use/register.md

-## SyncTree 사용법 따라하기!
+## Follow how to use SyncTree!

-#### 가입하기
+#### Registration

 #### STEP 2-1

-Sign up for free를 누른 뒤, 가입 양식 작성하고 가입합니다.
+Join us with the 'Sign up for free' button.

 ![](../../img/howtouse/step2-1.png)

 #### STEP 2-2

-1. 이메일에서 어카운트 넘버를 확인한 뒤,
+1. Find the 'Account no.' on your email.
-2. 어카운트 넘버/ID/패스워드를 입력 후 로그인합니다.
+2. Log in with your Account no., ID, and Password

 <div class='img-container'>
     <span style='top: -36px;left: 0px;'>1</span>